zbh2047/L_inf-dist-net/README.md

 ## Introduction

 This is the official code for training the L_inf-dist net, a theoretically principled neural network that inherently resists L_inf-norm perturbations.
-We consistently achieve state-of-the-art performance on commonly used datasets: **93.09%** certiﬁed accuracy on MNIST under eps = 0.3, **79.23%** on Fashion-MNIST under eps = 0.1 and **35.10%** on CIFAR-10 under eps = 8/255.
-Our paper is on [arxiv](  https://arxiv.org/abs/2102.05363  ).
+We consistently achieve state-of-the-art performance on commonly used datasets: **93.09%** certiﬁed accuracy on MNIST under eps = 0.3, **79.23%** on Fashion-MNIST under eps = 0.1, **35.42%** on CIFAR-10 under eps = 8/255 and **16.31%** on TinyImageNet.
+[Our paper](  https://arxiv.org/abs/2102.05363  ) has been accepted for ICML 2021.

 ## Dependencies